benjojo/sping/README.md

 split-ping is a tool that can tell you what direction packet latency or loss is on.
 This is handy for network debugging and locating congestion.

+It was built as part of a personal blog post: https://blog.benjojo.co.uk/post/ping-with-loss-latency-split

 split-ping's binary name is shorted to sping for ease, it's help page is as follows:

 ```